Helen Haines: Political career

 At the 2022 federal election, Haines was re-elected with a significantly increased margin 8.9%.

 Following the election, the new Labor Government introduced legislation to establish a National Anti-Corruption Commission.
 Haines has been credited as a key player in the establishment of the NACC.
 Haines was Deputy Chair of the Joint Select Committee on National Anti-Corruption Legislation which recommended multiple amendments to the legislation.
+The National Anti-Corruption Commission passed the Parliament on the 24th November 2022 and commenced operations on 1 July 2023.
+Until Parliament was dissolved on the 28th of March 2025, Haines served as Deputy Chair of the Joint Committee on the National Anti-Corruption Commission.